 Notes

-1 This is a compilation of the Building Regulations 1989 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 4 January 2008 of the Building Regulations 1989 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table